digas99/sd-project3/README.md

 Put the password to access the machines in the `password` file in the root directory of the project.

+If you want to deploy the project locally, don't forget to change the machine names in the `config` file to `localhost`.

 ### Build the project
 To build the project, run the following commands in the root directory of the project:
 ```bash